北西仏教新報 2024年11月14日

 Stupas (pagodas) began as mounds of earth.
 They were built up in layers of bricks, clay, stone, and in Japan, wood.
 A stupa would be built over the enshrined remains of Buddha and saints, sometimes far from where they lived or died, so that people could worship them even from a distance.

-Construction of the Pacific Northwest Peace Pagoda began in 1980, but the onsite temple was destroyed by arsonists and the building permit was denied midway through construction.
+Construction of the Pacific Northwest (PNW) Peace Pagoda began in 1980, but the onsite temple was destroyed by arsonists and the building permit was denied midway through construction, effectively halting the project.
 Kitsap County issued a second building permit in 2019, which was a miracle and a groundbreaking event.
 Once a new permit was granted, construction on the pagoda began immediately.

 As of October, fabrication of the foundation, walls, and part of the dome have been completed.
 The concrete dome will soon be finished, ending the major construction efforts of 2024.